bflyblue/blog/2020-05-06 measuring success/post.md

 Web applications here at Mpowered.

-We picked [Grafana](https://grafana.com) as our graphing tool which has native support for PostgreSQL (using the [Timescale](https://www.timescale.com) extension).
+We picked [Grafana](https://grafana.com) as our graphing tool which has native support for PostgreSQL (using the [TimescaleDB](https://www.timescale.com) extension).
 While it works with many other
 [time series databases](https://en.wikipedia.org/wiki/Time_series_database),
 using a well supported relational database makes it easy to import data from any platform that can connect to a Postgres database.
-Running ad-hoc SQL queries is useful in discovering new patterns in our data that are then trivial to graph in Grafana.
+Running ad-hoc SQL queries can be used to discover new patterns in our data that are then trivial to add as a graph in one of our dashboards.

 Our first phase involved measuring the easy stuff, namely system performance and resource usage on the servers our applications run on.
 Seeing CPU, RAM, and disk